michaelrwalton/gitshot/readme.md

 - Clone the repo
 - Run ./install.sh
 - Edit ~/.gitshot/keys.py with your Twitter API keys (https://apps.twitter.com/, make a new app and generate tokens for your own account)
-- When you want to add the hook to a repo, run `gitshot` and it'll make the hook for you!
+- When you want to add the hook to a repo, run `gitshot init` and it'll make the hook for you!

+# Where do I get Twitter Keys?
+- Go to https://apps.twitter.com/ and log in with the account you want to post to
+- Make a new app, call it anything
+- Click on "Keys and Access Tokens"
+- At the bottom, under *Your Access Token* create an access token for your account.
+- Refresh the page and copy API Key, API Secret, Access Token, and Access Token Secret into ~/.gitshot/keys.py

 # Usage
 `gitshot init`